konveyor/enhancements/enhancements/pv-resizing/README.md

 - Actual provisioned volume capacity
 - Requested volume capacity in the Persistent Volume Claim

 The "threshold" value specified above will be set to 3% by default and will be configureable through an exposed variable in _MigrationController_ or _MigPlan_ CR.
 In the Mig UI, the new adjusted size will be displayed in the MigPlan Wizard.
 An editeable field (disabled by default) for adjusted volume size will allow user to either confirm the size or propose a new size by enabling the editeable field with the help of a check box.
 The Mig UI will run validation on the field such that the user cannot propose a smaller value than the original requested size of the volume.
 Additionally, similar validation will be implemented in the _MigPlan_ controller to allow similar experience for CLI users.
-The _MigMigration_ controller will add an annotation on each Persistent Volume Claim to indicate the actual capacity of the to-be-restored volume.
+The _MigPlan_ controller will add a new field in the plan's spec to indicate the adjusted capacity.

 #### Creating the volume in the destination cluster

 ##### Direct Volume Migration

-The DVM controller will look for the annotation on each claim to determine the resulting size.
-It will make adjustments accordingly when creating a new PVC in the target cluster.
+The DVM controller will read the _MigPlan_ spec to determine if the capacity of the volume is adjusted previously.
+If the adjusted capacity is found, DVM will use it.
+It will use the original capacity otherwise.

-##### Indirect Volume Migration

-The Velero Restore plugin will look for the annotation on each claim and create a new PVC accordingly.

 ---